Trodelvy® (sacituzumab govitecan-hziy)

 AI-generated content may be incorrect.

-Males with a female partner who can become pregnant should use effective birth control during treatment and for 3 months after their last dose of TRODELVY.
+Males with a female partner who can become pregnant should use effective birth control during treatment and for 3 months after your last dose of TRODELVY.

 Glossary